A fun and delicious recipe for chocolate chip whoopie pies, with sweet marshmallow filling sandwiched between soft cakes.

 The finished batter will look somewhere in between cake and cookie batter.

-Scoop the batter onto parchment lined baking sheets.
-You can use a 1/4 cup measuring cup or a large cookie scoop.
+Scoop the batter onto parchment-lined baking sheets.
+You can use a large cookie scoop, or just scoop out 3 tablespoons and eyeball the rest.

 Bake until the cakes are set but still soft, about 15 minutes.